shng5175/prpl/.gitlab/README.md

 This directory contains stuff used on the GitLab CI.

+## scripts

+Contains scripts used on GitLab CI.

 ## build.yml

 Contains definition of the GitLab CI build test job templates used during `build` stage.
 Those templates can then be extended by other GitLab CI jobs in order to keep things DRY.